mnbrien/Heliconius-iridescence/README.md

 3. Linkage map files for H. erato analysis
 - erato_f2.csv.
 Colour data for 5 F2 families
-- erato_bc.csv.Colour data for the backcross only
+- erato_bc.csv.
+Colour data for the backcross only
 - erato_all.csv.
-Ccolour data for all families
+Colour data for all families
 - erato_saxs.csv.
 USAXS data for the EC17 brood only